Takeaway and delivery advice for food and beverage businesses

 Food safety for takeaway and delivery

-The packaging material you choose must ensure customers are receiving their food and beverages at a safe temperature and free from cross-contamination.
+You must ensure customers are receiving their food and beverages at a safe temperature and free from cross-contamination.
 Some delivery services suggest using tamper-evident packaging.

 If you are delivering food yourself, consider using an insulated bag or esky.
 You will also need to ensure you have the appropriate workplace health and safety policies in place, which include policies for drivers/riders transporting food to customers.